aabdou96/Statistical-Features-inC/README.md

 Files Included
 --------------
 - C and header files for the statistical features functions.
-- Mathematical_Formulas_for_C_Functions.pdf: PDF with formula definitions.
+- Features.pdf: PDF with formula definitions.
 - README.txt: Project description and usage guide (this file).

 Contributions